 Executive Leadership

-Matt August is the Kasser Family Artistic Director.
+Matt August is ATC’s Kasser Family Artistic Director.
 He is a theatre, opera, and film director and educator whose productions have broken box-office records on Broadway (Grinch) and played in London, across the UK, Off-Broadway, in major Regional theatres, at festivals, on National Tours, at the Grand Ole Opry, and for three holiday seasons at Madison Square Garden.
 His work has been featured on television talk shows and NPR and performed at the White House for President Bush, Cabinet Members, and military children.

 He was the Associate Director to multi-Tony-winning director Jack O’Brien on the Broadway productions of Henry IV, The Full Monty, The Invention of Love, and Imaginary Friends.
 He was promoted to Resident Director on Tom Stoppard’s The Invention of Love, for which both lead actors received Tony Awards, and on the Tony-winning Henry IV (Best Director and Best Revival).
 He also directed the Australia production of The Full Monty, earning a Helpmann Award co-nomination for Best Direction.
 He has directed World, American, and Regional Premieres including the record-breaking productions of Sixteen Wounded at the Cherry Lane and Long Wharf Theatres (starring Martin Landau), In the Heights (starring Anthony Ramos in his AEA debut), and King Charles III and The Gospel According to Thomas Jefferson, Charles Dickens, and Count Leo Tolstoy: Discord for Arizona Theatre Company.